 - Interested in, and has the potential for, a career that includes teaching

 The 2019 Clinician Educator Development Program will be held Saturday, May 4, 2019 at the ARRS Annual Meeting in Honolulu, HI.
-The application deadline for the 2019 Program has passed.
-Thank you to all who applied.
-Applicants will be notified by mid-February.
 Information for the 2020 Program will be made available later in 2019.

 Chairpersons and medical directors at medical schools, affiliated hospitals, and clinical research institutions are invited to nominate candidates for this program.